Frequently Asked Questions

 Does donating to Climate Emergency Fund put me or my foundation at legal risk?

-Climate Emergency Fund provides a safe, legal, and tax deductible way to support the movement.
-There is no legal risk to our donors, as we take that risk for you, and effectively mitigate it for Climate Emergency Fund.
+Climate Emergency Fund provides a safe, legal, and tax deductible way to support the grassroots climate movement.

 Do you have a recommended reading/watching list?